namandeepsp/ts-packages/packages/server-utils/README.md

 import type { RequestHandler, ErrorRequestHandler } from '@naman_deep_singh/server-utils';

 // No need to install Express separately in your services

+## TypeScript Notes

+- This package includes TypeScript augmentations for Express `Request` and `Application` that expose runtime helpers used by the middleware (for example `req.cache`, `req.sessionStore`, `req.getSession`, and `req.createSession`).
+Installing and importing `@naman_deep_singh/server-utils` in your project will surface these types automatically.
+- Middleware that attaches runtime props uses `unknown` internally and runtime guards — prefer the provided helpers rather than casting `req` to `any`.

 ```

 ## API Reference